siuuu7u/DGKONet/README.md

 Large language models (via DashScope API) refine expressions, standardize terminology, and emphasize key medical labels.

 ## Pseudo Label Generation
-You can generate pseudo labels for each dataset by leveraging the automatic labeler CheXBert.
+You can generate pseudo labels for each dataset by leveraging the automatic labeler [ChexBert](https://github.com/stanfordmlgroup/CheXbert).

 These labels serve as MeSH-style diagnostic guidance for the report optimization stage.